transdryad/chime-lang/README.md

 ## Libraries/Extensions

 Chime-Lang is a infinitely extensible engine.
 To add instructions, make a jar that calls org.hazelv.chime.Main.registerChord() in the entrypoint function.
 DO NOT MAKE A FAT JAR.
-Make a class that implements org.hazelv.chime.Chord and implement both methods.
+Make a class that implements org.hazelv.chime.lang.Chord and implement both methods.
 The registerChord() method takes a List of NoteNames (in ascending order) and your '<new chord>.class'.
 See the chord package for chords, and Main.java for a registerChord example (in registerDefaultChords).